 The great migration isn’t a single event, but rather a constant commute for herds following Africa’s rains … and the land they bring to life.
 There’s no real start and finish to the migration, but rather a clockwise grazing and reproduction route that has followed the same pattern for thousands of years.

 Every year, millions of wildebeest and other plains game embark on a journey, mapped by instinct, that follows Africa’s seasons in search of fertile land.
 This is the great Serengeti migration

-Popular Migration safaris in Africa
+Experience our Tailor-made Migration Safaris in Africa

 The path of the migration sweeps from the southern Serengeti and Ngorongoro plains through the western savanna woodland.
 From there the animals head towards the north-western part of the greater Serengeti and Mara ecosystems, and back southwards through the eastern part of the parks and reserves.

 Along this path, key events occur that are appealing to safari-goers, such as witnessing the thundering mass of animals, watching them cross the Mara River, the birth of their young, and the predators that accompany them.

 Wildebeest make up 60% of the convoy’s volume, followed by zebras, Thomson’s gazelles and eland.